docsforadobe/premiere-plugin-guide/docs/recorders/getting-started.rst

 Entry Point
 ================================================================================

-Below is the entry point function prototype for all recorder plug-ins.
+Below is the entry point function prototype for all recorder plugins.
 Premiere calls this entry point function to drive the recorder based on user input.

 .. code-block:: cpp